Bill Bright

-Early life
+Early life and education

-Bill Bright was born in Coweta, Oklahoma on October 19, 1921.
+Bill Bright was born in Coweta, Oklahoma, on October 19, 1921.
 He was the sixth child and fifth son of Forrest Dale and Mary Lee Rohl Bright.
 His father Forrest Dale was a cattle rancher while his mother Mary Lee was a school teacher prior to marrying Forrest.
 Bill's father Forrest was actively involved in the Oklahoma Republican Party with Bill remaining a staunch Republican throughout his life.
 Bill studied economics at Northeastern State University in Tahlequah, Oklahoma.
 As a student at Northeastern State University, he was initiated into the Zeta chapter of the Sigma Tau Gamma fraternity, and has subsequently been granted honorable alumnus status to the Alpha Gamma Omega Christ-Centered Fraternity.
 In 1942, Bill enlisted in the United States Navy Reserve but did not see combat service due to a burst eardrum from playing football during high school.

-While in his early 20s he moved to Los Angeles, California and founded a company called "Bright's California Confections."
+While in his early 20s he moved to Los Angeles, California, and founded a company called "Bright's California Confections."
 During the 1940s, Bill attended the First Presbyterian Church, Hollywood where he became an evangelical Christian.
 Bright was influenced by Henrietta Mears, who served as the Director of Christian Education at First Presbyterian Church, and Billy Graham, who later became a prominent American evangelical leader.

-In 1946, Bill Bright quit his candy business to pursue Biblical studies and theology at Princeton and Fuller Theological Seminaries.
+In 1946, Bill Bright quit his candy business to pursue Biblical studies and theology at Princeton Theological Seminary and Fuller Theological Seminary.
 According to the historian John G. Turner, Bright struggled with his academic studies and did not complete his degree at either institution.
 While studying at Fuller seminary, Bright felt what he regarded as the call of God to reach out to university students and abandoned his academic studies.
 Before starting his campus ministry, Bright sold off his confections company and settled a financial dispute with his former business partners, the Taylor family.